richardanaya/crdt-todo/README.md

 ## Getting Started
 To get started with this project, you'll need to have Node.js and npm installed.
 Then, simply clone the repository and run `npm install` to install the dependencies.

-Once you have the dependencies installed, you can start the application by running `npm start`.
+Once you have the dependencies installed, you can start the application by running `npm run dev`.